aol/cyclops/readme.md

 ##Stream Types

-* SimpleReactStream : this provides a simple, focused API for Stream Futures based on Promises / A++ spec.
+* SimpleReactStream : this provides a simple, focused [API for Stream Futures based on the Promises / A++ spec](https://github.com/aol/simple-react#simplereactstream--a-simple-fluent-api-for-functional-reactive-programming-with-java-8).

 * EagerFutureStream : An easy to use JDK 8 Stream of CompletableFutures.
 Also has all of the SimpleReact API methods, and scala-like [jOOλ Seq](http://www.jooq.org/products/jOO%CE%BB/javadoc/0.9.5/org/jooq/lambda/Seq.html) methods.
 EagerFutureStream kicks of future tasks eagerly and can be run in either parallel or sequential (free-threaded) modes.